SimpleFunctions

 Do I need an API key?

-No. /api/public/context is free, CC-BY-4.0 licensed, no auth required.
-Authenticated thesis-specific context (per-thesis tree state) is metered and key-gated, but the global view is always open.
+No. /api/public/context is CC-BY-4.0 licensed and available on the free tier with rate limits.
+Authenticated thesis-specific context (per-thesis tree state) is metered and key-gated.

 How do I drop this into an agent?